mido3ds/ode-solver-chip/sfud.md

 * keep receiving data into array of vectors and outputting them into file in the same format of the input file
 * wait for the positive edge of `INTERRUPT` signal

 Simulation is done!

-## Output

-TODO
+You can turn the output into human-readable json using output-formatting script

 # Sepecifications